James Hockenhull: Military career

 In April 2022, it was announced that Hockenhull would be promoted as general to succeed General Sir Patrick Sanders as Commander of United Kingdom Strategic Command, taking office in May 2022.
+He was succeeded by General Sir Robert Magowan in March 2026, when Strategic Command was changed to Cyber & Specialist Operations Command.
+Hockenhull formally retired from the army on 24 June 2026.

 Hockenhull stated, on 13 August 2022, in an interview with the BBC: "Russia nor Ukraine is likely to achieve any decisive military action in Ukraine this year".
 He has defended the decision to publish the intelligence about the Russian invasion of Ukraine, saying "It's important to get the truth out before the lies come."
 UK intelligence is watching the prospect of tactical nuclear weapons being used in Ukraine "very closely"; he however considers their usage "very unlikely".
 He is quoted saying of China: "incredible military modernisation with a country determined to resolve a political issue".

-Colonel Commandant of the Intelligence Corps since 2014, Hockenhull has also been elected a Visiting Fellow of Pembroke College, Cambridge.
+He was Colonel Commandant of the Intelligence Corps from 2014 to 2026, and has also been elected a Visiting Fellow of Pembroke College, Cambridge.

 Family

 In 1990 he married Karen Elizabeth Harrison; Hockenhull and his wife have two daughters.